Yazan-Sharaya/xrnn/README.md

 Building From Source
 --------------------
-If you want to use the package on platform that doesn't have a pre-built wheel (which is only available for windows atm) follow these steps:
+If you want to use the package on a platform that doesn't have a pre-built wheel (which is only available for windows atm), follow these steps:

 1. clone the GitHub repository.
 2. navigate to the source tree where the .py and .cpp files reside.